 As well as the ‘off the shelf’ workshops described in the following pages we can develop and deliver bespoke workshops so please contact us to discuss your requirements.

-Travel expenses are extra and from Jan 1st 2023 this will rise from the current 45p to 50p per mile.
+Travel expenses are extra at 50p per mile.

 Whilst the focus of our workshops is on the KS2 curriculum, they can all be adapted to meet the needs of KS1 pupils and KS3 pupils.